Michelwas97/Block-Tech-Michel/README.md

 ```
 5. Localhost
 ```
-Go to localhost:(port u specified) in your browser
+Go to localhost:(port you specified) in your browser
 ```

 ### 🖱️ Install Node